shiye21/shiye21.github.io/_pages/about.md

 - *2021.07*: One paper (First author) has been accepted by IEEE Transactions on Fuzzy Systems.
 (Impact factor 12.029)
 - *2021.05*: One paper (First author) has been published in Applied Energy.
 (Impact factor 9.746)
 - *2021.04*: One paper has been published in IEEE Transactions on Multimedia.
 (Impact Factor 6.051)
-- *2021.01*: Dr Ye Shi joined ShanghaiTech as a Tenure-track Assistant Professor.
+- *2021.01*: Dr. Ye Shi joined ShanghaiTech as a Tenure-track Assistant Professor.

 # 📝 Publications